shivannis/xandr-docs-public/xandr-docs/articles/monetize/about-monetize.md

 Monetize has a number of features that allow you to maintain business and technical relationships with your managed publishers.
 With Monetize, you can:

 - Set up publishers and traffic campaigns on managed inventory.
-- Resell inventory on the Xandr platform for better monetization.
+- Resell inventory on the Microsoft Advertising platform for better monetization.
 - Apply optimization strategies to your direct campaigns since optimizing direct campaigns is as important as optimizing on third-party inventory.
 - Manage individual publishers' ad quality requirements, ensuring that you meet expectations about the quality and content of ads served on their sites.